christophpickl/seetheeye/README.md

 --------

 * Java Config
-    * Installing concrete bean classes (as interfaces)
+    * Installing concrete declaration classes (as interfaces)
     * Installing instances (as interfaces)
     * Installing providers
     * Installing by scopes (singleton, prototype) or use @Singleton